smart-data-models/dataModel.SatelliteImagery/README.md

 - [EOGeoDataLayer](https://github.com/smart-data-models/dataModel.SatelliteImagery/blob/master/EOGeoDataLayer/README.md).
 This entity contains a harmonised description of a generic EOGeoDataLayer made for the Satellite Imagerry domain.
 This entity is primarily associated with the output data layers related to Earth Observation Analysis applications.

+- [EOSatelliteImagery](https://github.com/smart-data-models/dataModel.SatelliteImagery/blob/master/EOSatelliteImagery/README.md).
+This schema defines a unified entity within the SatelliteImagery domain, consolidating attributes from all existing entities related to satellite imagery, designed to offer a holistic view in the EO proccess

 - [EOInstrument](https://github.com/smart-data-models/dataModel.SatelliteImagery/blob/master/EOInstrument/README.md).
 This entity contains a harmonised description of a generic EOInstrument made for the Satellite Imagerry domain.
 This entity is primarily associated with the satellite instruments related to Earth Observation Analysis applications.

 - [EOProduct](https://github.com/smart-data-models/dataModel.SatelliteImagery/blob/master/EOProduct/README.md).
 This entity contains a harmonised description of a generic EOProduct made for the Satellite Imagerry domain.
 This entity is primarily associated with the satellite products related to Earth Observation Analysis applications.